BTBOT-src/BTBOT/README.md

 ### RQ2

-- RQ2 discusses the comparison between the effects of BtBot and existing works.
+- RQ2 discusses the comparison between the performance of BtBot and existing works.